 A Brief History

 On April 13, 2017, a United States Air Force C-130 Hercules cargo plane dropped the largest non-nuclear bomb ever used in combat on the unhappy heads of ISIS Islamic terrorists in Afghanistan, killing 94 ISIS fighters, including 4 of their leaders.
 Incredibly, no civilian casualties were reported.
 (See our related articles Biggest Non-Nuclear Bomb of World War II Dropped and Russians Test “Father of All Bombs.”
-For extra giggles see our article “Weapons with Cool Names!” )
+For extra information see our article “Weapons with Cool Names!” )

 The so called “Mother of All Bombs,” a witty take on the real name of “Massive Ordnance, Air Blast” is a 21,600 pound behemoth of a bomb, packed with 18,700 pounds of H-6 explosive (a composite of RDX, TNT, powdered Aluminum and Paraffin).
 The explosive yield of the MOAB is equivalent to 11 tons of TNT.
-Formally designated GBU-43, the mighty bomb is the largest American built non-nuclear bomb ever built or used and is superseded in size only by the Russian “Father of All Bombs,” a 15,650 pound bomb designed around the thermobaric principle (see the above link) with an equivalent yield of 44 tons of TNT.
-(The FOAB has not been used in combat.)
+Formally designated GBU-43, the mighty bomb is the largest American built non-nuclear bomb ever built or used and is superseded in size only by the Russian “Father of All Bombs,” a 15,650 pound bomb designed around the thermobaric principle (see the link) with an equivalent yield of 44 tons of TNT.
+(The FOAB, however, has not been used in combat.)
 Another sort of bomb designed to produce a massive blast out of proportion to its size is the Fuel Air Explosive bomb, or FAE, a design usually limited in size due to the difficulty in evenly distributing the liquid explosive into a mist before detonation.
 Fuel Air Explosives have been called “The Poor Man’s Nuke.”

 The roots of the MOAB go back to World War II when the Allies encountered targets, such as submarine pens and buried V-3 supergun weapons that conventional bombs could not damage.
 The British developed the Tall Boy and Grand Slam giant penetrating bombs, as much as 22,000 pounds of reinforced steel and TNT that could drive deep underground before detonating with an earthquake like effect.
 The Grand Slam outweighed the total mass of the MOAB, but much of the weight was in the heavy steel casing that allowed deep penetration under the ground.
 The MOAB is constructed with a light aluminum casing and detonated above the surface of the ground to maximize the blast effect.
 During the Vietnam War the US military employed another giant bomb affectionately called “The Daisy Cutter,” more formally known as BLU-82, a 15,000 pounder that could blow trees down in a forest or jungle to clear a helicopter landing zone in one mighty burst.
 The Daisy Cutter was also again used during the War on Terror in Afghanistan in the wake of the September 11, 2001 terror attacks against the United States.
 Like the MOAB, the Daisy Cutter must be dropped from a C-130’s cavernous cargo bay, as no bomber has a bomb bay large enough to contain such a weapon.